 What the statistics do show is that cannabis is consistently and by far the drug most seized, followed by cocaine and heroin.

 Table 1.
 Police recorded crime by offence, England and Wales, 2021/22, Crime Survey for England and Wales

 |92C: Other drug offences

 |92E: Possession of controlled drugs (cannabis)

 Value of the drugs market in the UK

 With these limitations in mind the Office for National Statistics (ONS) have tried to estimate the size of the drugs market in the UK, based on a number of assumptions.
 These include the number of drug users, the quantity of drugs consumed, street versus import purities (from police forensic tests) and the proportion of drugs seized at import.
 Using their best estimates, the ONS calculates that the value of the drugs market is between £3.9 and £8.5 billion a year.

 Whether it is at the bottom or top end of this range depends on the customs seizure rate.
-If only five per cent of drug imports are halted, then illegal drug transactions add £8.6 billion to the UK Gross Domestic Product (GDP – how much we buy and sell in the UK).
-This is just over one per cent of the total GDP.
+If only 5% of drug imports are halted, then illegal drug transactions add £8.6 billion to the UK Gross Domestic Product (GDP – how much we buy and sell in the UK).
+This is just over 1% of the total GDP.